suvampriyaranjansahoo/todolist/README.md

 1. Install dependencies: `sudo apt-get install xsel python-requests`
 2. Put the script in your `PATH`.

-Developed By : Vaibhav Soni
+Developed By : Suvam Priyaranjan Sahoo

-Email        : Vaibhv.soni1001@gmail.com